igorkasyanchuk/active_storage_validations/README.md

 * validates dimension of images/videos
 * validates number of uploaded files (min/max required)
 * validates aspect ratio (if square, portrait, landscape, is_16_9, ...)
+* validates if file can be processed by MiniMagick or Vips
 * custom error messages
 * allow procs for dynamic determination of values